puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 Once you're logged in, continue on to the **Get started** section below to access the Quest Guide and begin the interactive lessons.

-## Localization

-The Learning VM's Quest Guide and Quest tool currently support English and Japanese localization.
-The default language is English.
-If you would like to use the Quest tool in Japanese, run the following command in the Learning VM:
-`export LANG=ja_JP.utf-8`.
-Note that you must use SSH to see Japanese characters.
-Japanese characters will not display correctly on the default VirtualBox or VMware terminal.

 ## Get started

 Once the VM is set up and you have connected, you're ready to get started on